 Make sure you have a good look at the maps and directions for Peterhouse before planning your travel.
 Bear in mind that we are on Trumpington Street, about 30 minutes walk from Cambridge Railway Station, and about 15 minutes walk from Drummer Street bus station.
 Once you get to Peterhouse, you should report to the JCR about 10 minutes before each appointment, so they can tick you off their list and deliver you to your room and give you any instructions.
 Please don't try to find your own way to the interview rooms - you need to be checked off the list in the waiting room.

-*Candidates with appointments that span the length of the breakfast period will be able to collect a small breakfast before or after that period, just ask a member of staff in the kitchens.
+*Candidates with appointments that span the length of the breakfast period will be able to collect a small breakfast before that period, just ask a member of staff in the kitchens.

 **There is a luggage room available at the Porters' Lodge, so we recommend that you check out on your way to breakfast.